A sweet and sour pork tenderloin roast, cooked to rosy pink perfection in less than half an hour, complete with a sauce with huge flavour.

-Sweet and Sour Pork Roast.
+Sweet and Sour Pork Fillet

-Growing up sweet and sour pork meant one thing, a really astringent and sweet, lurid sauce with deep fried pork balls.
+Growing up sweet and sour pork meant one thing, a really astringent and sweet, lurid sauce with deep-fried pork balls.

 Now I am not entirely sure that I ever really liked it but I do adore sweet and sour dishes and this recipe is my third take on sweet and sour pork.

-This sideways glance at Chinese sweet and sour pork uses one of my favourite cuts of meat.
-Pork Tenderloin or fillet and roasts it in the oven with red peppers and onions in a rich a sticky sweet and sour sauce.
+Pork Tenderloin or fillet and roasts it in the oven with peppers and onions in a rich a sticky sweet and sour sauce.
+All told it will take you around 30 minutes to cook.

 It is also arguably the healthiest my sweet and sour pork recipes are gonna get!
 It is not fried and uses the leanest cut of pork!